Benneee/flask_play/README.md

 Any other YouTube Resource I Find

-As I favour books and reading resources over videos when I have the time, and this time, I think I do, I will be using more of that than videos.
-I just couldn't resist this playlist.
+As I favor books and reading resources over videos when I have the time, and this time, I think I do, I will be using more of that than videos.

 ## Credits For This
 Major Credits to Corey Schafer for the [best introduction tutorial ever](https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH&index=1)